buildbuddy-io/buildbuddy/docs/enterprise-mac-rbe.md

 We recommend installing at least XCode 12.2 (which is the default XCode version used if no `--xcode_version` Bazel flag is specified).

 :::note
-If installing on many machines, we recommend downloading XCode the XCode .xip file to a location you control (like a cloud storage bucket) and downloading from there using a simple curl command.
+If installing on many machines, we recommend downloading the XCode .xip file to a location you control (like a cloud storage bucket) and downloading from there using a simple curl command.
 This reduces the number of times you have to login to your Apple Developer account.
 :::

 ### Installing XCode